privacyguides/privacyguides.org/docs/linux-desktop/hardening.en.md

 LKRG is a kernel module that performs runtime integrity check on the kernel to help detect exploits against the kernel.
 LKRG works in a *post*-detect fashion, attempting to respond to unauthorized modifications to the running Linux kernel.
 While it is [bypassable by design](https://lkrg.org/), it does stop off-the-shelf malware that does not specifically target LKRG itself.
 This may make exploits harder to develop and execute on vulnerable systems.

-If you can get LKRG and maintain module updates it provides a worthwhile improvement to security.
-Debian based distributions can get the LKRG DKMS from KickSecure's secure repository and the [KickSecure documentation](https://www.kicksecure.com/wiki/Linux_Kernel_Runtime_Guard_LKRG) has instructions on how this can be achieved.
-There is no LKRG package for Fedora yet, however the Qubes OS project has a COPR repository which [may become](https://github.com/QubesOS/qubes-issues/issues/5461) part of the main distribution in the future.
-Archlinux based systems provide LKRG DKMS modules via an [AUR package](https://aur.archlinux.org/packages/lkrg-dkms).
+If you can get LKRG and maintain module updates, it provides a worthwhile improvement to security.
+Debian based distributions can get the LKRG DKMS package from KickSecure's secure repository and the [KickSecure documentation](https://www.kicksecure.com/wiki/Linux_Kernel_Runtime_Guard_LKRG) has instructions.

+On Fedora, [fepitre](https://github.com/fepitre), a QubesOS developer has a [COPR repository](https://copr.fedorainfracloud.org/coprs/fepitre/lkrg/) where you can install it.
+Arch based systems can obtain the LKRG DKMS package via an [AUR package](https://aur.archlinux.org/packages/lkrg-dkms).

 ## GRSecurity

 GRSecurity is a set of kernel patches that attempt to improve security of the Linux kernel.
-It requires [payment to access](https://github.com/QubesOS/qubes-issues/issues/5461) the code.
+It requires [payment to access](https://grsecurity.net/purchase) the code and is worth using if you have a subscription.

 ## Simultaneous multithreading (SMT)